unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 The Gateway Languages
 ---------------------

-Currently, there are **51** known gateway languages.
-Research is still ongoing to determine the complete number of gateway languages.
+Currently, there are **53** known gateway languages.
+Research is still [ongoing](#ongoing-research) to determine the complete number of gateway languages.
 Please [contact us](/contact) if you have updated information.
 Thank you!

 **Americas (4):**